 The convenience that the two student-athlete weight rooms provide ensures that we are able to accommodate all 21 sports.
 In addition, the two student-athlete weight rooms, allow us to provide the best training environment for each individual sport and athlete.

-Five hundred Jackrabbit student-athletes, in 21 sports, attain sports medicine services from two facilities: HPER Athletic Training Room and Dykhouse Athletic Training Room.
+Five hundred Jackrabbit student-athletes, in 21 sports, attain sports medicine services from two facilities: Dykhouse Athletic Training Room and the HPER Athletic Training Room.

-SDSU Sports Medicine also boasts a strong relationship with the Sanford National Institute for Athletic Health and Performance with graduate research in the areas of: Youth Concussions, Concussion Injury and Depression, Motivational Rehab Techniques, Psychological Measures of Anxiety in Sports, and Student-Athlete Experience.
+SDSU Sports Medicine also boasts a strong relationship with the Sanford National Institute for Athletic Health and Performance with graduate research in the areas of: youth concussions, concussion injury and depression, motivational rehab techniques, psychological measures of anxiety in sports, and student-tthlete experience.

-Jackrabbits Sports Medicine Staff is comprised of individuals from all geographical areas of the nation as well as many diverse settings; from H.S. to Hospital to Division I, II and III athletics as well as the professional level.
+Jackrabbits Sports Medicine Staff is comprised of individuals from all geographical areas of the nation as well as many diverse settings; from high school to hospital to Division I, II and III athletics as well as the professional level.